What does the mdm.exe file do?

 Free PC Check

-Take advantage of our Free Computer Check to identify problems with mdm.exe
+Take advantage of our free computer check to identify problems with mdm.exe

 What you should know about mdm.exe Machine Debug Manager